AriiSib/belarusBnakApi/README.md

 - `Filial`: A class for storing information about the bank's branch and its currency rates.
 - `FilialInfo`: A class for parsing the JSON response and storing information about the branches.

+## API Used
+This project uses the public API provided by Belarusbank to fetch exchange rates.
+You can find more information about the API [here](https://belarusbank.by/be/33139/forDevelopers/api/kursinfo).

 ## Dependencies

 The project uses the following dependencies: